nandinipatel183/COW-Cattle-Breed-Disease-Classifier/README.md

 #  COWशाला – AI-Powered Cattle Breed & Disease Classifier

-COWशाला is an intelligent livestock assistance platform that leverages Deep Learning, Computer Vision, and Generative AI to identify cattle breeds and predict diseases from images.
-Designed for farmers, veterinarians, researchers, and livestock organizations, the platform provides accurate image-based analysis along with AI-generated insights to support better cattle management and healthcare decisions.

-The system combines PyTorch-powered image classification models with Google's Gemini AI to deliver breed-specific information, regional distribution details, and disease-related guidance through an intuitive web interface and REST API.

 ## 🎥 Project Demo

 Experience COWशाला in action through the complete project demonstration: